-Your red eyes could simple be caused by dryness of the eyes.
+Your red eyes could simply be caused by dryness of the eyes.
 This problem often increases throughout the day.
 Your eyes may feel scratchy and irritated at first and then be red and become uncomfortable.
-Eye drops may ease the dryness, but you may need to consider changing the type of contact lenses you wear (dailies, monthly, 2 week) or only use them for part of the day.
+Eye drops may ease the dryness, but you may need to consider changing the type of contact lenses you wear (dailies, monthly, 2 weeks disposable) or only use them for part of the day.

-CLARE stands for contact lens induced red eye and it is a condition caused by bacteria.
+CLARE stands for contact lens-induced red-eye and it is a condition caused by bacteria.
 Normally, blinking flushes the bacteria, and the toxins that build with it, away from the eyes.
 However, sometimes these toxins and bacteria become trapped behind the lenses and result in the eyes becoming red and irritated.
-This is particularly worse for those who take naps or sleep with their contact lenses on.
+This is particularly worse for those who take naps or sleep with their daily contact lenses.

 Giant Papillary Conjunctivitis